Overview of shared computer activation for Office 365 ProPlus

 You can also enable shared computer activation by using Group Policy.
-If you're using Group Policy, download the most current Office 2016 Administrative Template files (ADMX/ADML) and enable the "Use shared computer activation" policy setting.
+If you're using Group Policy, download the most current Administrative Template files (ADMX/ADML) for Office and enable the "Use shared computer activation" policy setting.
 This policy setting is found under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Licensing Settings.

 How shared computer activation works for Office 365 ProPlus

 Here's what happens after Office 365 ProPlus is installed on a computer that has shared computer activation enabled.